google/WebFundamentals/src/_langs/en/updates/2015-08-28-using-web-app-manifest-to-set-solid-color-loading-screen.markdown

 When you launch your web app from the home screen a number of things happen behind the
 scenes:

-1. Chrome needs to launch,
+1. Chrome needs to launch.
 2. The renderer that displays the page needs to start up.
 3. Your site needs to loaded from the network (or from a store like through ServiceWorker).

-Up until now, while this is happening the screen will be white to the user and will look like it has stalled.
+Up until now, while this is happening the screen will be white and will look like it has stalled.
 This becomes especially apparent if you are loading your web page from the network where frequently many pages take more than 1 or 2 seconds to get any content visible on the homepage.